bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 ''''

 To make drawing rectangular bars more convenient, Bokeh provides |hbar| and
-|vbar| glyph functions that combine the coordinate systems above into a hybrid.
+|vbar| glyph functions that combine the coordinate systems above.

 To draw vertical bars by specifying a center x-coordinate, width, and top and bottom endpoints, use the |vbar| glyph function: